19 Tips to improve customer complaints handling

-In an increasingly competitive marketplace, improve complaints handling in your business is becoming an increasing priority to help win and retain customers.
+In an increasingly competitive marketplace, businesses need to improve customer complaints handling to help win and retain customers.

-Whilst traditionally it was easy to leave it up to your customer service team or call centre to improve complaints handling, the reality is that they typically deal with the results of other failures within the business.
+Whilst traditionally it was easy to leave it up to your customer service team, retail staff or call centre team to improve customer complaints handling, the reality is they aren’t normally the cause of the customer frustration.

-Rarely is the complaint specifically about the contact centre experience.
+Rarely is the complaint specifically about the contact centre experience, retail staff member etc.

-So to really drive change and improve complaints handling you need to take a wider look across your business.
+So to really drive change and improve complaints handling, you need to take a wider look across your entire business.